-Four different Bayesian age-depth models are calculated, of which three include varve ages (Model B-D) and one only radiocarbon ages (Model A).
-In common for all model runs are the default memory priors and the use of the IntCal20 calibration curve (Reimer et al., 2020).
-Furthermore, based on the Pb-210 and Cs-137 dating analysis, a slump at a composite depth of 8-30 cm was implemented, as well as the LST from 11.52 - 11.71 m.
-As known from previous varve and pollen studies of the Holzmaar record (Brauer et al., 1999; Leroy et al., 2000), 320 years are
+Four different Bayesian age-depth models are calculated, of which three include varve ages (Models B-D) and one only radiocarbon ages (Model A).
+Common to all model runs are the default memory priors and the use of the IntCal20 calibration curve (Reimer et al., 2020).
+Furthermore, based on the Pb-210 and Cs-137 dating analysis, a slump at a composite depth of 8-30 cm was implemented.
+Another slump was assigned to a depth of 11.52-11.71 m at the isochrone of LST.
+As known from previous varve and pollen studies of the Holzmaar record (Brauer et al., 1999; Leroy et al., 2000), 320 years are missing during the YD and have been included into VT-99 at 12 025 VT-99.
+Based on the study of Leroy et al. (2000), we were able to locate the position of the YD hiatus to a depth of 11.09 m, which we implemented for each model with a maximum duration of 320 years.
+In addition to marker layers and radiocarbon dates, we included the surface age of -69 ± 1 cal BP and three events dated by Cs-137 (Table A7).

-420 missing during the YD and have been included into VT-99 at 12,025 VT-99.
-Based on the study of 421 Leroy et al. (2000), we were able to locate the position of the YD hiatus to a depth of 11.09 m, 422 which we implemented for each model with a maximum duration of 320 years.
-In addition to 423 marker layers and radiocarbon dates, we included the surface age of -69 ± 1 cal.
-BP and three 424 events dated by Cs-137 (Table A7).
-425 Preliminary test runs reveal two necessary changes to be made for the calculations: 1) The default 426 number of iterations is too low to produce a robust model for the entire HZM19 sediment 427 sequence.
-Thus, we use the Baconvergance()-function of Bacon to estimate the number of 428 iterations needed.
-This function repeats the calculations and tests if the MCMC mixing of the core 429 results in a robust model by calculating the "Gelman and Rubin Reduction Factor" (Brooks and 430 Gelman, 1998).
-Good mixing is indicated by a threshold of <1.05, which in our case was reached 431 after three iterations when the number of iterations was increased to 40,000.
-This results in a 432 better mix of MCMC iterations but also in long calculation times (> 5 hours).
-2) For each test run, 433 Bacon predicted ages consistently too old for the LST, which is probably caused by slightly too old 434 ages of the surrounding radiocarbon dates (Table A5).
-To gain a better comparability with studies 435 from other sites, we decided to include the latest LST age of 13,006 ± 9 cal.
-BP (Reinig et al., 2021, 436 Table A7).
-437 In addition, we extended the age-depth model to a maximum depth of 14.64 m, as ongoing 438 analyses exceed the lowermost dated level.
-However, in the following chapters we only discuss 439 the model output between the first (ML36/1) and the last (HZM-19) marker layer at 12.93 m 440 (Table A5) and compare it with the interpolated varve chronology (VT-99).
-441 After each calculation and if the Bacon output indicates a highly variable log of objectives or MCMC 442 iterations, we made use of the scissor()-command to achieve a better mixing of the output.
-All 443 Bacon model outputs with their settings and additional information are shown in Figure 5 and 444 related ages are listed in Table A6.
-445 The model without varve integration (Model A) is based on the year of sediment recovery 446 (surface age), three dates estimated by Cs-137 analyses, the age for the LST (Reinig et al., 2021) 447 and 41 calibrated radiocarbon probability density functions (Fig. 5A).
-Different to Hajdas et al. 448 (1995), this model includes the outlier of HZM-23, but excludes HZM-24 and other described 449 outliers (Table A5).
+Preliminary test runs reveal two necessary changes to be made for the calculations.
+(1) The default number of iterations is too low to produce a robust model for the entire HZM19 sediment sequence.
+Thus, we use the Baconvergence() function of Bacon to estimate the number of iterations needed.
+This function repeats the calculations and tests if the MCMC mixing of the core results in a robust model by calculating the "Gelman and Rubin Reduction Factor" (Brooks and Gelman, 1998).
+Good mixing is indicated by a threshold of < 1.05, which in our case was reached after three repetitions when the number of iterations was increased to 40 000.
+This results in a better mix of MCMC iterations but also in long calculation times (> 5 h).
+(2) For each test run, Bacon predicted ages that were consistently too old for the LST, which is probably caused by the slightly too old ages of the surrounding radiocarbon dates (Table A5).
+To gain a better comparability with studies from other sites, we decided to include the latest LST age of 13 006 \pm 9 cal BP (Reinig et al., 2021, Table A7).

+In addition, we extended the age-depth model to a maximum depth of 14.64 m, as ongoing analyses exceed the lowermost dated level.
+However, in the following sections we only discuss the model output between the first (ML36/1) and the last (HZM-19) marker layer at 12.93 m (Table A5) and compare it with the interpolated varve chronology (VT-99).

+After each calculation and if the Bacon output indicates a highly variable log of objectives or MCMC iterations, we made use of the scissor() command to achieve a better mixing of the output.
+All Bacon model outputs with their settings and additional information are shown in Fig. 5, and related ages are listed in Table A6.

+The model without varve integration (Model A) is based on the year of sediment recovery (surface age), three dates estimated by Cs-137 analyses, the age for the LST (Reinig et al., 2021) and 41 calibrated radiocarbon probability density functions (Fig. 5a).
+Different to Hajdas et al. (1995), this model includes the outlier of HZM-23 but excludes HZM-24 and other described outliers (Table A5).